kostasKar/ArduinoPID/README.md

  #include <AutoTuner.h>

  AutoTuner autoTuner(
-    AUTOTUNER_SETPOINT,     //Setpoint around which the plant will oscillate AUTOTUNER_OUTPUT_STEP,  //The output to the actuator (positive and negative) AUTOTUNER_HYSTERESIS    //A small hysteresis makes the method more robust (setpoint domain) );
+    100,    //Setpoint around which the plant will oscillate 250,    //The output to the actuator (positive and negative) 5       //A small hysteresis makes the method more robust (setpoint domain) );
  ```